nosami/vsonline/vs-online/quickstarts/vscode.md

 You can refer to our [repository reference](../reference/repository.md) on the supported url types and providers.

-## 4. Connect To and Use the Environment
+## 4. Connect and use the environment

 After pressing the **Connect** button, VS Code will connect to the cloud-hosted environment we just created.
 The name **My Quick Environment** will appear in the **Remote Indicator** in the bottom left corner when you are fully connect.